DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 ---
 title: "Educ 206: Data Visualization For All"
 permalink: /
-date: 2022-09-05
+date: 2023-01-25
 toc: true
 toc_label: "Contents"
 toc_sticky: true
 ---
-## Fall 2022 Syllabus
+## Spring 2023 Syllabus
 Our course meets in-person, wearing face masks in compliance with the [campus Covid policy](https://www.trincoll.edu/reopening/), on Tuesdays & Thursdays 1:30-2:45pm in Seabury S205 at Trinity College, Hartford.

 ### Instructors
 Professor Jack Dougherty, Trinity College, Hartford CT.
 [Email me a quick question](mailto:jack.dougherty@trincoll.edu) or [schedule a Zoom appointment on my calendar](https://jackdougherty.youcanbook.me).

-Teaching Assistant Victoria Asfalg '23
+Teaching Assistant Keelyn McNamara '23 (Tuesdays in class and by appointment)

+Research Assistant Shayla Whitaker '25 (to compile data on metro Hartford waste)

 Course description: How can charts and maps tell meaningful stories?
 How can they mislead us from the truth?
 In this introductory hands-on course, we will create data visualizations in order to better understand design principles and develop a critical analysis of the field.
 Students will learn skills in both quantitative reasoning and digital storytelling as we advance from beginner tools to editing code templates.
 For the community learning component, our class will build interactive charts and maps on a public policy issue with a Hartford-area partner organization.
 No coding experience is necessary, but curiosity is required.
 - Fulfills Numerical and Symbolic Reasoning (NUM) requirement.
 - Cross-referenced with Community Learning, Public Policy & Law, Writing & Rhetoric, Urban Studies.
 - Enrollment limited to 19 students.

-### Community Learning Partner
+### Community Learning Partners for Crash and Trash Projects
+This semester we will work with community learning parters on two data visualization projects: Crash and Trash.

+**Crash:** Grace Yi (Senior Planner, Bike & Ped) and Owen Deutsch (Principal Planner), from the [Planning Division, City of Hartford](https://www.hartfordct.gov/Government/Departments/DDS/DDS-Staff-Directory), have asked us to help visualize answers to this question: Which Hartford street intersections and corridors have the highest frequency of motor vehicle crash injuries and fatalities, to help the city prioritize traffic-calming measures?

+<iframe src="https://cdnapisec.kaltura.com/p/2366381/sp/236638100/embedIframeJs/uiconf_id/42684261/partner_id/2366381?iframeembed=true&playerId=kplayer&entry_id=1_86b106xl&flashvars[streamerType]=auto" allowfullscreen webkitallowfullscreen mozAllowFullScreen allow="autoplay *; fullscreen *; encrypted-media *" frameborder="0"></iframe>
+[Intro video for Crash project, Spring 2023](https://trincoll.mediaspace.kaltura.com/media/1_86b106xl) with partners Grace Yi and Owen Deutsch [Planning Division, City of Hartford](https://www.hartfordct.gov/Government/Departments/DDS/DDS-Staff-Directory)

+<iframe src="https://cdnapisec.kaltura.com/p/2366381/sp/236638100/embedIframeJs/uiconf_id/42684261/partner_id/2366381?iframeembed=true&playerId=kplayer&entry_id=1_86b106xl&flashvars[streamerType]=auto" width="560" height="395" allowfullscreen webkitallowfullscreen mozAllowFullScreen allow="autoplay *; fullscreen *; encrypted-media *" frameborder="0"></iframe>

-Our partners at the [Center for Leadership and Justice](https://cljct.org) asked us to work with them to analyze and visualize data on education funding inequities in the metro Hartford region.
+**Trash:** Sarah McCoy from the [Center for Leadership and Justice](https://cljct.org) in Hartford has asked us to help visualize answers to this environmental racism question: Where does our trash go, whose neighborhoods are affected, and how much can we reduce solid waste?

-<iframe src="https://cdnapisec.kaltura.com/p/2366381/sp/236638100/embedIframeJs/uiconf_id/42684261/partner_id/2366381?iframeembed=true&playerId=kplayer&entry_id=1_wsg5eyf5&flashvars[streamerType]=auto" allowfullscreen webkitallowfullscreen mozAllowFullScreen allow="autoplay *; fullscreen *; encrypted-media *" frameborder="0"></iframe>
+<iframe src="https://cdnapisec.kaltura.com/p/2366381/sp/236638100/embedIframeJs/uiconf_id/41685872/partner_id/2366381?iframeembed=true&playerId=kaltura_player&entry_id=1_nrh3aui1&flashvars[streamerType]=auto" allowfullscreen webkitallowfullscreen mozAllowFullScreen allow="autoplay *; fullscreen *; encrypted-media *" frameborder="0"></iframe>
-[Intro video for Fall 2022 students](https://trincoll.mediaspace.kaltura.com/media/1_wsg5eyf5) with [Center for Leadership and Justice](https://cljct.org) partners: Marika Stewart, Jocelyn Gardner Spencer, Sarah McCoy
+[Intro video for Trash project, Spring 2023](https://trincoll.mediaspace.kaltura.com/media/1_nrh3aui1) with partner Sarah McCoy, [Center for Leadership and Justice](https://cljct.org)

 ### Course Materials and Tools
 ![book covers](/images/covers-hodv-datafeminism.png)